shubhagore/openlanePDworkshop/README.md

 ### **SK_L1 - Utilization factor and aspect ratio:**

-* In the physical design flow, the first step is to define the height and width of the core and the die.
+* In the physical design flow, the first step is to **define the height and width of the core and the die**.

 ![define_width_height_core_die](https://github.com/shubhagore/openlanePDworkshop/assets/135098553/e7328a58-31e4-4ac6-817f-4f651670ad42)